tomoasleep/vhdl_test_script/README.md

 # VhdlTestScript

-VhdlTestScript is a test-driven development Tool for VHDL
+VhdlTestScript is a test-driven development tool for VHDL.
 (This Project is forked from [tomykaira/vhdl_doctest](https://github.com/tomykaira/vhdl_doctest))

 ## Dependency